Last updated 6th July, 2018

-Despite his destitute status, Thompson was determined to succeed and he pushed himself to write.
-The significance of a poem he wrote in this period is striking.
-The Nightmare of the Witch Babies was most likely written while Thompson was under the influence of his beloved laudanum but it is a dark and gruesome piece of writing that promotes a concern for the mind of the person behind the pen.
+Despite his poor status, Thompson was determined to succeed and he pushed himself to write.
+The significance of a poem he wrote during this period is striking.
+The Nightmare of the Witch Babies was most likely written while Thompson was under the influence of his beloved laudanum, but it is a dark and gruesome piece of writing that promotes concern for the mind of the person behind the pen.

 Also included is the full article “Was Francis Thompson Jack the Ripper?” published by Dr Joseph C. Rupp in 1988 and Thompson’s Finis Coronat Opus: The Final Crowning work giving an insightful look at his thoughts and state of mind in 1889, one year after the Ripper murders took place.